-This portrait by Mages' daughter, Theresia (? dates), shows her father seated at a table playing a perfectly depicted alto-sized baroque recorder.
+This portrait by Mages' daughter, Theresia (? dates), shows her father seated at a table playing a perfectly depicted alto-sized baroque recorder, right hand uppermost.
 One of two different versions.
 The Tyrolean painter Joseph [Josef] Mages [Magges] was born in Augsburg (1728) and died in Imst (1769).
 He worked in Innsbruck, Stuttgart, Strasbourg, and Vienna before returning to Augsburg where he finally settled.
 Mages was also a recorder player, it seems.

 Georg Christoph Kilian was a painter and engraver working in Augsburg.
+He was born and died in Augsburg (1709-1781).